fhircast/sandbox.js/README.md

 + **CLIENT_URL**: Specifies the address where the client node will receive published events.
 Default is http://localhost:8000/client.
 + **TITLE**: Sets the title.
 Default is 'FHIRcast JavaScript Sandbox - Hub and Client'.
 + **BACKGROUND_COLOR**: Sets the background color.
 Default is 'darkgray'.
++ **DEFAULT_CONTEXT**: Sets the content of the context text area of the browser on page load.
+Value must be a valid JSON string.
+Default is a sample patient context with id 185444.

 ## Windows and  MacOS
 1. Install node at http://nodejs.org.